About the Doctoral programme

 Students who are eligible for other PhD funding opportunities that may be available to them are expected to apply for them.

-Applications for our 2018 programme have now closed.
-All applications to the Doctoral programme are made via our online platform.
-You will need to select “MRes Business” as the programme title.
-Please refer to the Application process to see what documents you are required to submit with your application and to view the selection process.
+Please refer to the How to apply page to see application deadlines, what documents you are required to submit with your application and to view the selection process.

 One of the most important parts of our application form is the ‘statement of purpose’ section.
 It should be no more than one or two A4 pages and should cover the following points:

-- A discussion of possible research areas that you might pursue
+A discussion of possible research areas that you might pursue and how these are a good fit for Imperial College Business School

 You should browse the description of the different research groups in the Business School and the webpages of faculty members.
 This will give an overview of their research interests and current projects.
 The MRes gives you an opportunity to pursue potential interests through courses and a project prior to committing to the PhD.